marcelpatrick/isaaclab-RL-tutorials/README.md

     simulation_app.close()
 ```

-# MANUALLY RUN THE SIMULATION AND MDP FOR TESTING
+# SIMULATION SETUP

-- Here we will:
+The following code does:
-  1. Configure the Environment in the configuration file: `cartpole_env_cfg.py`
+ 1. Builds the environment ("level design") and the robot ("character design")
-    - It already implements the MDP (Markov Decision Process) classes eg. `class ObservationsCfg`, `class RewardsCfg` but it doesn't yet learn from these rewards or observations.
+ 2. Defines the reward function: Markov Decision Process - MDP ("Game Rules")
-    - This simulation will be later registered in Gymnasium which will plug its observations and rewards to an RL algorithm which will enable learning. (explained down the line).
+ 3. Define actions robots will perform when the simulation runs, first manually ("player actions")

-    - Nonetheless, this is code already being built to be compatible with the Gymnasium library
+At this point, we will only create the simulation but not learn yet.
+This will be done in the future steps.
-  2. Execute the simulation manually with an execution script `run_cartpole_rl_env.py` to test if it's working properly
+We will also manually run the simulation and MDP for testing, but not yet plug it into the Reinforcement Learning framework.
-    - It manually steps the simulation with a while loop
+This simulation will be later registered in Gymnasium which will plug its observations and rewards to an RL algorithm which will enable learning.

 # MANAGER WORKFLOW:
 Video 2: https://youtu.be/oss4n1NWDKo?si=2UTeFzm0DPNFJnay